Introduction to Transformers: an NLP Perspective: Efficient Models

 One straightforward extension to the linear attention model is to allow Eqs. (\ref{eq:linear-attention-mu}) and (\ref{eq:linear-attention-nu}) to combine different terms with different weights.
-For example, we can redefine $\mu_j$ and $\nu_j$ as
+For example, we can redefine $\boldsymbol{\mu}_j$ and $\boldsymbol{\nu}_j$ as

 and train the parameter $a$ as usual.
-Also, we can treat $a$ as a gate and use another neural network to compute $a$ \citep{peng-etal:2021random}.
-Another model design is to add more terms to Eqs. (\ref{eq:linear-attention-mu}) and (\ref{eq:linear-attention-nu}) in order to give a more powerful treatment of the linear attention approach \citep{bello:2020lambdanetworks,schlag-etal:2021linear}.
+Also, we can treat $a$ as a gate and use another neural network to compute $a$~\citep{peng-etal:2021random}.
+Another model design is to add more terms to Eqs. (\ref{eq:linear-attention-mu}) and (\ref{eq:linear-attention-nu}) in order to provide a more expressive formulation of the linear attention approach~\citep{bello:2020lambdanetworks,schlag-etal:2021linear}.

 We have seen a general idea of designing linear models for the attention mechanism.
-The key design choice of such models is to remove the Softmax-based normalization, thereby taking linear forms of representations based on various intermediate states of the models.
-This motivates several recently developed alternatives to self-attention in which efficient inference systems are developed on the basis of recurrent models of sequence modeling \citep{peng-etal:2023rwkv,sun-etal:2023retentive}.
+The key design choice of such models is to remove the softmax-based normalization, thereby yielding linear forms of representation based on various intermediate states of the models.
+This motivates several recently developed alternatives to self-attention in which efficient inference systems are developed on the basis of recurrent models of sequence modeling~\citep{peng-etal:2023rwkv,sun-etal:2023retentive}.
 While these systems have different architectures, the underlying models have a similar form, as described in Eq. (\ref{eq:linear-base-model-for-transformer}).
-Note that, by using the general formulation of recurrent models, we need not restrict the modeling to the standard QKV attention.
+Note that, by using the general formulation of recurrent models, we are not restricted to standard QKV attention.
 Instead we may give new meanings and forms to the queries, keys, and values.

-The discussion here is also related to the memory models discussed in Section \ref{sec:transformer-recurrent-and-memory-models}.
-From the memory viewpoint, the keys and values can be treated as encodings of the context.
-Therefore, in the linear attention model above we have a memory system in which two simple variables $\mu_j$ and $\nu_j$ are used to represent all the context information up to position $j$.
+The discussion here is also related to the memory models discussed in Section~\ref{sec:transformer-recurrent-and-memory-models}.
+From a memory perspective, the keys and values can be treated as encodings of the context.
+Therefore, in the linear attention model above we have a memory system in which two simple variables $\boldsymbol{\mu}_j$ and $\boldsymbol{\nu}_j$ are used to represent all the context information up to position $j$.
 This results in a fixed-length memory which is very useful in practice.
 There are also other linear approaches to encoding long sequences.
-For example, we can view the \textbf{moving average} model as an instance of Eq. (\ref{eq:linear-base-model-for-transformer}), and average a series of state vectors of a Transformer system, either weighted or unweighted.
+For example, we can view the \textbf{moving average} model as an instance of Eq. (\ref{eq:linear-base-model-for-transformer}), and average a series of state vectors of a Transformer model, either weighted or unweighted.